EmanQh/ZPPB-LEM/README.md

+# MPC Implementation of Privacy-Preserving Billing for Local Energy Market
-# Zone-Based Privacy-Preserving Billing for Local Energy Market
+This is an implementation of Zone-Based Privacy-Preserving Billing for Local Energy Market Based on Multiparty Computation Proposed in [arXiv:2307.08778].

++ Download and unpack Multi-Protocol SPDZ [https://github.com/data61/MP-SPDZ/releases], then copy Billing.mpc and ZoneBasedBilling.mpc files to Programs/Source.

++ Follow the instructions in [https://github.com/data61/MP-SPDZ] to run the files using any of the protocols supported by MP-SPDZ software.